mattclegg/silverstripe-doc-restructuring/master/sapphire/docs/en/reference/member.md

+# Member

 **This is partially deprecated - see the `[api:DataObject]` page for more information**

-# Introduction
+## Introduction

-The Member class is used to represent user accounts on a Silverstripe site (including newsletter recipients).
+The Member class is used to represent user accounts on a SilverStripe site (including newsletter recipients).

 ## Testing For Logged In Users